smart-data-models/dataModel.Ports/BoatAuthorized/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `boatSubType[array]`: Sub Type for a boatType.
 A combination of the elements.
 Enum:'aircraftCarrier, amphibiousAssaultShip, anchorHandlingVessel, artisanVessel, bac, barge, bargeCarrier, bulkCarrier, buoyTenderBoat, butaneCarrier, cableLayer, canoe, caravel, cargoCarrier, carrack, catamaran, chemicalCarrier, clipper, coastalFerry, cog, containerCarrier, corvette, craneBarge, crudeCarrier, cruise, cruiser, destroyer, dhow, divingVessel, djong, dredger, drifter, drillRig, factoryShip, ferry, fireBoat, fisheriesResearchVessel, flagshipBoat, floatingProductionStorageUnit, floatingStorageUnit, fluyt, frigate, gabare, galleon, galley, gondola, harbourFerry, helicopterCarrier, highSpeedVessel, houseBoat, hovercraft, iceBreakerShip, jetSki, junk, koch, lifeBoat, lightShip, liner, lineVessel, LiquefiedGasCarrier, littoralCombatShip, livestockCarrier, lngCarrier, longLiner, lpgCarrier, mineSweeping, monoHull, mooringBoat, multipurposeVessel, oceanographicBoat, other, paddleSteamer, pilotBoat, pinisi, pipeLayer, productCarrier, productionPlatform, referCarrier, researchVessel, roroCarrier, sailboat, sailingShip, salvageOperation, seiner, speedBoat, submarineAttack, submarineBallisticMissile, submarineCruiseMissile, supplyShip, tanker, timberCarrier, trawler, trimaran, tugBoat, viking, yacht, zodiac'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `boatType[array]`: A unique value of the list.
 Enum:'cargo, fishing, historic, passenger, specialist, Tanker, war, yachting'  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateLastReported[string]`: Last time data were gathered  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateLastReported[date-time]`: Last time data were gathered  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `maxDraft[number]`: Maximum draft allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
 For instance, **MTR** represents Meter  .
 Model: [https://schema.org/depth](https://schema.org/depth)- `maxLength[number]`: Maximum length allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **MTR** represents Meter  .
 Model: [https://schema.org/length](https://schema.org/length)- `maxTonnage[number]`: Maximum tonnage authorized to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
 For instance, **TNE** represents Tonne Metric  - `maxWidth[number]`: Maximum width allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
 For instance, **MTR** represents Meter  .
 Model: [https://schema.org/width](https://schema.org/width)- `minLength[number]`: Minimum length allowed to access the harbor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **MTR** represents Meter  .
-Model: [https://schema.org/length](https://schema.org/length)- `name[string]`: The name of this item.  - `openingHoursSpecification[array]`: A structured value providing information about the opening hours of a place or a certain service inside a place  .
-Model: [https://schema.org/openingHoursSpecification](https://schema.org/openingHoursSpecification)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refPointOfInterest[string]`: Point of Interest that the element has relation to  .
-Model: [https://schema.org/URL](https://schema.org/URL)- `refSeaPort[string]`: Port that belongs to  .
+Model: [https://schema.org/length](https://schema.org/length)- `name[string]`: The name of this item  - `openingHoursSpecification[array]`: A structured value providing information about the opening hours of a place or a certain service inside a place  .
+Model: [https://schema.org/openingHoursSpecification](https://schema.org/openingHoursSpecification)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refPointOfInterest[uri]`: Point of Interest that the element has relation to  .
+Model: [https://schema.org/URL](https://schema.org/URL)- `refSeaPort[uri]`: Port that belongs to  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: It has to be BoatAuthorized.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: It has to be BoatAuthorized.
 NGSI Entity type  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateLastReported`  - `id`  - `location`  - `refSeaPort`  - `type`  <!-- /35-RequiredProperties -->